reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 somewhere else in the code, we have to fix it there.
 In any case, someone screwed up somewhere else.

-A technical Exception is usually derived from Java's `RuntimeException`, meaning that it doesn't have to be declared in a method signature.
+A technical exception is usually derived from Java's `RuntimeException`, meaning that it doesn't have to be declared in a method signature.

 ## Business Exceptions